aewshopping/static_page_generator/README.md

 ### Extremely basic markdown

 The markdown parsing is very simple.
 Only one level of list nesting for example.
 Links are not supported.
-This will break, particularly on the first and last lines...
+Things will break, particularly on the first and last lines...

 You could have a look at something like this if you wanted to improve the markdown parsing: [https://github.com/jozdk/simple-markdown-parser/tree/main](https://github.com/jozdk/simple-markdown-parser/tree/main).